vijayraavi/elasticsearch/API-Implementation.md

 > **Note**: The article [Idempotency Patterns](http://blog.jonathanoliver.com/idempotency-patterns/) on Jonathan Oliver’s blog provides an overview of idempotency and how it relates to data management operations.

-- **POST actions should create new resources without additional side-effects**.
+- **POST actions that create new resources should do so without unrelated side-effects**.

-	A POST request is intended to create a new resource, and the effects of the request should be limited to creating the new resource only.
-The request should not modify other resources or have any other side-effects on the overall state of the system.
+	If a POST request is intended to create a new resource, the effects of the request should be limited to the new resource (and possibly any directly related resources if there is some sort of linkage involved, such as permissions or a master/detail relationship).
+In this case, the request should not modify unrelated resources or have any other side-effects on the overall state of the system.

-- **Implement batch operations to avoid chattiness**.
+- **Avoid implementing chatty POST, PUT, and DELETE operations**.

 	Support POST, PUT and DELETE requests over resource collections.
-A POST request can contain the details for multiple new resources and add them all to the collection, a PUT request can replace the entire set of resources in a collection, and a DELETE request can remove an entire collection.
+A POST request can contain the details for multiple new resources and add them all to the same collection, a PUT request can replace the entire set of resources in a collection, and a DELETE request can remove an entire collection.

 	Note that the OData support included in ASP.NET Web API 2 provides the ability to batch requests.
 A client application can package up several web API requests and send them to the server in a single HTTP request, and receive a single HTTP response that contains the replies to each request.
 For more information, see the page [Introducing Batch Support in Web API and Web API OData](http://blogs.msdn.com/b/webdev/archive/2013/11/01/introducing-batch-support-in-web-api-and-web-api-odata.aspx) on the Microsoft website.

 - **Abide by the HTTP protocol when sending a response back to a client application**.

 	A web API must return messages that contain the correct HTTP status code to enable the client to determine how to handle the result, the appropriate HTTP headers so that the client understands the nature of the result, and a suitably formatted body to enable the client to parse the result.
 If you are using the ASP.NET Web API template, the default strategy for implementing methods that respond to HTTP POST requests is simply to return a copy of the newly created resource, as illustrated by the following example: